CaffeineOrDeath/soil-tester/code/about.md

 contaminate the results, thus leading to a more accurate test.

-From the collection vial, it can be handled and placed into another machine, if not self contatined, where a small needle will pierce the top and inject extractant.
+From the collection vial, it can be handled and placed into another machine, if not self contained, where a small needle will pierce the top and inject extractant.
 The needle will retract and the machine will begin to spin, centrifuge.
 This will drop all of the solids out of suspension and allow the needle to retrieve the fluid sample.